engchina/Springboot-graalvm-oci-devops/Readme.md

-Sample Spring boot app native build with GraalVM for GitLab on Oracle Linux.
+Sample Spring boot app native build with GraalVM for OCI DevOps on Oracle Linux.
 <p>
 Need to add the GraalVM files listed in .gitignore from <a href="https://www.oracle.com/downloads/graalvm-downloads.html">https://www.oracle.com/downloads/graalvm-downloads.html</a> :
 <p>